R1NC/DynXX/README.md

 - ❔ : Unknown;
 - ⭕ : Not supported;
-- ❌ : With compiling error;
+- ❌ : Failed to compile;
-- 🛠️ : Under developing;
+- 🛠️ : Succeed to compile, not tested;
 - ⁉️ : With running error;
-- ✔️ : Running well.
+- ✔️ : Tested.

 ### Unsupported Features in WebAssembly